 You might be wondering about other seasonal foods, such as dairy, meat and eggs.

 Traditionally, eggs are most "in season" during lighter times of year when the days are longest.
 They are still available in winter months, although will naturally decline as the days shorten.
 However it's a common practice for farmers to use articial light to increase egg production, although this has some controversy regarding a hen's natural cycles of fertility and rest.

 In Nature, cows and goats will generally mate year-round, making dairy products available year-round.
 If you're buying local, the farmer's practices will vary depending on may factors, so it's best to check with them.

-Traditionally, I feel we as both hunter-gatherers and as farmers would hunt or slaughter in the fall months when fresh produce was in decline to consume during the colder winter months when it could be kept easier and when fresh produce was scarcer.
+Traditionally, I feel we as both hunter-gatherers and as farmers would hunt or slaughter in the fall months when fresh, seasonal foods were in decline to consume during the colder winter months when it could be kept easier and when fresh produce was scarcer.
 And I've found many of us who eat seasonally, naturally eat more animal products in the colder months than we our bodies want or could tolerate in the summer months when fresh fruits and vegetables are in abundance.

 Simply put, this is what those of us eating according to Nature tend to find our bodies do: Warm foods, heavier foods and root foods in the winter when our bodies need more warmth, as well as citruses when available for the vitamin C to keep us healthy, followed by salads and an increase in fruits and veggies in the spring, almost completely plant-based foods in the summer with a slow transition back into the colder months.